Business

 • Culinary, garden, or history-themed tours

-10. Let’s Get Digital
+10. Let’s get digital

 Some businesses don’t require much if any, face-to-face interaction with the public.
 That’s a major bonus for the real introverts in the crowd.
 If your product or services can be delivered digitally, you’ll enjoy a large measure of location independence and ample alone time.